lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Specifying Relevant Files
 -------------------------
-Oftentimes not all files in a directory are relevant.
+Oftentimes not all files in a bucket are relevant.
 In that case, it's possible to pass a list of filenames to the worker using the `relevant_filenames_file` configuration option.
 It will then only consider the listed filenames and ignore all others.
-To do so, you can create a text file which contains one relevant filename per line and then pass the path to the text file to the docker run command.
+To do so, you can create a text file which contains one relevant filename per line and then pass the path to the text file when scheduling the job.
 This works for videos and images.

 For example, let's say you're working with the following file structure in an S3 bucket where you are only interested in `image_1.png` and `subdir/image_3.png`